patches34/110-Spring2017-18/Schedule.md

 - **Thursday Exercise**: This class will be devoted to work and critique time for your web projects.
 (This is not optional.)

 ## <a name="week10">Week 10 (Mar 26-30): HTML & CSS Review
 On Tuesday I'll review some HTML & CSS concepts.
 If there's time, I'll give you a chance to work on improving your web project.
 If you are comfortable with your mastery of HTML, you can choose to skip Tuesday's class.
-However, students who attend class on Tuesday will be given an extension on their web project until 11:59pm on Friday, November 3.
+However, students who attend class on Tuesday will be given an extension on their web project until 11:59pm on Friday, March 30.

 On Thursday I will give a quiz on the HTML & CSS concepts in the readings, and will again provide work time on your projects.